xinzhan/core-services.en/help/interface/marketing-cloud-integrations.md

 Help: [Share Experience Cloud Folders with Creative Cloud](creative-cloud.md)

 Share folders and assets between the Experience Cloud and the Creative Cloud.
-Collaborate, annotate shared assets, and use them in Experience Cloud solutions like [!DNL Social] and [!DNL Target].
+Collaborate, annotate shared assets, and use them in Experience Cloud applications like [!DNL Social] and [!DNL Target].

-**Applicable solutions or services**
+**Applicable applications or services**

 * [!DNL Experience Cloud]
 * [!DNL Creative Cloud]